nodejs/node/doc/api/child_process.md

 `subprocess.stderr` is an alias for `subprocess.stdio[2]`.
 Both properties will refer to the same value.

+The `subprocess.stderr` property can be `null` if the child process could not be successfully spawned.

 ### `subprocess.stdin`
 <!-- YAML
 added: v0.1.90